We have five factories and 19 years of experience in plant extracts

 Research and Clinical Evidence:

-While there is promising evidence from in vitro and animal studies, more clinical trials are needed to fully understand the extent of the anti-inflammatory effects of Citrus bioflavonoids in humans.
+While there is promising evidence from in vitro and animal studies, more clinical trials are needed to fully understand the extent of the anti-inflammatory effects of citrus bioflavonoids in humans.
 Some studies have shown positive effects on reducing inflammation, but the results are not yet conclusive and vary depending on the specific bioflavonoid and the condition being studied.

 Dosage and Application:

-The optimal dosage of Citrus bioflavonoids for anti-inflammatory purposes is not well-established.
+The optimal dosage of citrus bioflavonoids for anti-inflammatory purposes is not well-established.
 It is generally recommended to consume a diet rich in citrus fruits to ensure adequate intake of these beneficial compounds.
 For those considering supplementation, it is advised to consult with a healthcare professional to determine the appropriate dosage and form.

-In conclusion, the anti-inflammatory effects of Citrus bioflavonoids offer potential health benefits, particularly for individuals suffering from inflammatory conditions.
+In conclusion, the anti-inflammatory effects of citrus bioflavonoids offer potential health benefits, particularly for individuals suffering from inflammatory conditions.
 However, more research is necessary to solidify these findings and to develop standardized recommendations for use.

 6. **Support for Immune System**